 1. CodeAnt.ai

-CodeAnt AI is the unified platform that replaces 4-5 separate tools for code reviews, security scanning, and developer metrics.
+CodeAnt AI is a defensive and offensive security platform that replaces 4-5 separate tools for code reviews, security scanning, and developer metrics.
 It cuts manual review time by 50% while catching security vulnerabilities and code quality issues that human reviewers typically miss.

 CodeAnt AI Key Features: